-The best way to get a good idea of what your delivery day will be like is to take a tour of the hospital.
-Seeing the facilities beforehand will remove a lot of the mystery and help reduce any anxiety you may have about what will occur.
-You'll get to see one of the actual delivery rooms, and the hospital staff will explain the various monitors, equipment, and services.
-You'll become acquainted with the recovery procedures.
+To get a good idea of what your delivery day will be, be sure to take a tour of the hospital.
+Seeing the facilities beforehand will remove a lot of the mystery and reduce any fears you may have about what will occur.
+You'll get to see a delivery room, and the hospital staff will explain the various monitors, equipment, and services.
+You'll also learn about the recovery procedures.

-This is a great time to ask any questions about what is or is not allowed, and to meet some of the people who work in labor and delivery.
-The staff member giving the tour may not be able to answer all questions specific to your situation, but they will be able to address the hospital's standard policies.
-Talk to your doctor about any questions you still have.
+Ask any questions about what is and what is not allowed and to meet people who work in labor and delivery.
+The staff member giving the tour will go over the hospital's standard policies.
+But they may not be able to answer all questions specific to your situation.
+Talk to your doctor about any remaining questions you have.

-Check the current tour schedule and pick a time that is convenient for you.
-Try to go at least a month in advance (because you never know when you'll go into labor!)
+Check the current tour schedule and pick a time that works for you.
+Try to go at least a month in advance (you never know when you'll go into labor).

-In addition, think about your birthing preferences before you go.
-That way, you can ask any questions that arise as you think through your birth options.
+Also, think about your birthing preferences before you go.
+That way, you can ask any questions that come up as you think through your birth options.

 During the tour, be sure to ask about: